apify/apify-docs/README.md

 ## Intro

 This repository is the home of Apify's documentation, which you can find at [docs.apify.com](https://docs.apify.com/).
 The documentation is written using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-Source files of the [platform documentation](https://docs.apify.com/platform) are located [/sources](https://github.com/apify/apify-docs/tree/master/sources) directory.
-However, other sections such as [SDK](https://docs.apify.com/sdk) or [CLI](https://docs.apify.com/cli) have their own repositories.
+Source files of the [platform documentation](https://docs.apify.com/platform) are located in the [/sources](https://github.com/apify/apify-docs/tree/master/sources) directory.
+However, other sections, such as [SDK](https://docs.apify.com/sdk) or [CLI](https://docs.apify.com/cli), have their own repositories.
 For more information, see the [Contributing guidelines](./CONTRIBUTING.md).

 ## Before you start contributing